GDPR

 Conclusion

 Social media screening is permitted in Germany — but only with clear guardrails.
 Role relevance, consent, AGG compliance, and documentation are the four pillars.
-Anyone who checks manually often operates close to the legal limit.
-Automated tools with a GDPR-ready architecture are the safe route.
+Anyone who checks manually often moves right up to the legal limit.
+Automated tools with a GDPR-ready architecture are the safe path.

 Book a demo and integrate social media screening into the hiring process in a legally compliant way.